 Step 3: Mulch Around Climbing Roses

-Cover soil with 2 to 4 inches of organic mulch such as straw, pine needles, buckwheat hulls, ground corn cobs, peat moss, wood chips, shredded bark, cottonseed/cocoa bean hulls, chopped leaves, peat nuggets or grass clippings.
+Cover soil with 2 to 4 inches of organic mulch such as straw, pine needles, buckwheat hulls, ground corn cobs, peat moss, wood chips, shredded bark, cottonseed hulls, chopped leaves, peat nuggets or grass clippings.
 This will keep the soil moist and the roots cool.
-Mulch in the spring while the rose bush is still dormant.
+Mulch in early spring while the rose bush is still dormant.

 Step 4: Water Climbing Roses

-Water climbing roses, if necessary, so that they get at least 1 inch of water per week and 2 inches of water if planted in sandy soil.
-Water in the morning and avoid wetting the leaves to prevent fungus problems.
+Water climbing roses, if necessary, so that they get at least 1 inch of water per week and 2 inches of water if planted on sandy soil.
+Water in the morning and avoid wetting the leaves to prevent fungal problems.

 Step 5: Fertilize the Plants

 Fertilize in the spring after pruning.
 Use a dry, commercial rose fertilizer that has a slow release form of nitrogen.
-Apply about 1/2 cup to the soil.
-During the summer, apply a foliar spray of diluted liquid fertilizer (50 percent strength) every three to four weeks up until six weeks before the first frost is expected.
+Apply about 1/2 cup to the soil, or according to label directions if they vary from this recommendation.
+During the summer, apply a foliar spray of diluted liquid fertilizer (50 percent strength) according to label directions, up until six weeks before the first frost is expected.

 Step 6: Install a Support Structure